diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 ### Tracking status change

 In our chat we want to change our connection status.
-In our case we have two:
-**connected** and **away**.
-For that purpose we have a new custom event which we have called `new_status`.
-The handler for this event will call `Presence.update` which will broadcast a new `presence_diff` message to all the clients.
+In our case we have two different statuses: **online** and **away**.
+For that purpose we have added a new custom event which we have called `new_status`.
+The handler for this event in `RoomChannel` will call `Presence.update` which will broadcast a new `presence_diff` message to all the clients.
 The object that all the clients will receive contains a join entry for the new status and a leave entry for the old one.

-Supposing *JohnDoe* was connected and changed his status to **away** this will be the object that all clients will receive via `presence_diff` event:
+Supposing *JohnDoe* was **online** and changed his status to **away** this will be the object that all clients will receive via `presence_diff` event:

 ```javascript